Turkish Delight at Geneva

-Charmilles Stadium was a proud stadium that was the heart of Geneva, Switzerland for 72 years.
-There, the venue first gained fame during the 1954 World Cup, where one of the matched featured happened to be Turkey's first win in a World Cup and that was a 7-0 demolition of South Korea.
-After the demolition of Charmilles Stadium in 2003, another stadium looked to take its place that Charmilles Stadium did for decades.
+Charmilles Stadium was a proud stadium that was the heart of Geneva, Switzerland, for 72 years.
+There, the venue first gained fame during the 1954 World Cup, where one of the matched featured happened to be Turkey's first win in a World Cup, and that was a 7-0 demolition of South Korea.
+After the destruction of Charmilles Stadium in 2003, another stadium looked to take its place that Charmilles Stadium did for decades.

 History was not on Turkey's side as the Czech Republic often dominated in the series, including the first victory for the Czech Republic following the break-up of Czechoslovakia.
 Turkey last defeated the Czech Republic on Dec.
 18, 1958.
 Also, Turkey never scored more than two goals against the Czech Republic in a game.
 When they drew 2-2 two years ago, Turkey scored twice against the Czech Republic for the first time since 1924.

 Ahead of Euro 2008, the Czech Republic was at its heyday since independence, especially in qualifying.
 Having reached the semifinals of Euro 2004 and playing at the 2006 World Cup, the Czech Republic qualified for Euro 2008, with a 3-0 victory against Germany in München as the most eye-catching result.

 The Czech Republic clinched a berth in Germany, the same country where Turkey started its Euro 2008 qualifying.
 That was because Turkey's first three qualifying matches, contested in Frankfurt, Germany against Malta, Moldova, Norway, were the result of sanctions imposed following its World Cup elimination against Switzerland due to a brawl following Turkey's elimination from the 2006 World Cup playoff against Switzerland.
 Despite some early positive results, Turkey was on the outside looking in following a 1-0 home loss to Greece.